ahwinkelman/School_District_Analysis/README.md

 How does replacing the ninth graders’ math and reading scores affect Thomas High School’s performance relative to the other schools?
+As stated above, Thomas High School is still a top performing school in the district even with the slight drop in school performance.

 How does replacing the ninth-grade scores affect the following:
 Math and reading scores by grade
 Scores by school spending